 All roofs were installed during fall/winter 2011 (mid-September in Schorfheide-Chorin, mid-October in Hainich-Dün, early December in Schwäbische Alb).
-On all plots the 15 rain exclusion started on 1 March 2012 and ended on 30 November 2013.
-Continuous monitoring of meteorological and soil hydrological data started in Schwäbische Alb in mid April 2012 and in Schorfheide-Chorin and Hainich-Dün at the end of August 2012.
-With respect to precipitation, the year 2012 was an average year with a total precipitation of 940 mm (100.4% of long term mean) in the Schwäbische Alb, 508 mm 20 (95.5%) in Hainich-Dün and 543 mm (101.5%) in Schorfheide-Chorin (Fig. 4, blue lines).
-At all sites in 2012 winter rain and snowfall was greater than average.
-In the Schwäbische Alb this wet winter was followed by a dry summer and fall, in Hainich-Dün the winter was followed by a dry spring, wet summer and a below-average fall, while in Schorfheide-Chorin the winter was followed by a dry summer.
-In contrast, the 25 year 2013 was wetter than the long term mean in Schwäbische Alb (976 mm, 104.3%)
+On all plots the rain exclusion started on 1 March 2012 and ended on 30 November 2013.
+Continuous monitoring of meteorological and soil hydrological data started in Schwäbische Alb in mid-April 2012 and in Schorfheide-Chorin and Hainich-Dün at the end of August 2012.

-and Hainich-Dün (596.5 mm, 112.1 %), and drier in Schorfheide-Chorin (483.2 mm, 90.4 %).
-2013 started in Schwäbische Alb with a dry winter, which was followed by a wet summer and fall.
-To compensate the high precipitation input, we had to increase the reduction (Fig. 4, blue bars) from 30 (mean value) to 50 %, which resulted in a reduc-
+With respect to precipitation, the year 2012 was an average year with a total precipitation of 940 mm (100.4 % of long term mean) in the Schwäbische Alb, 508 mm (95.5 %) in Hainich-Dün, and 543 mm (101.5 %) in Schorfheide-Chorin (Fig. 4, blue lines).
+At all sites in 2012, winter rain and snowfall was greater than average.
+In contrast, the year 2013 was wetter than the long term mean in Schwäbische Alb (976 mm, 104.3 %) and Hainich-Dün (596.5 mm, 112.1 %), and drier in Schorfheide-Chorin (483.2 mm, 90.4 %).
+To compensate for the high precipitation input, we had to raise the exclusion (Fig. 4, blue bars) from 30% (mean value) to 50%, which resulted in a reduction below the target (699 mm) of 11 %.

-- tion below the target (699 mm) of 11 %.
-In Hainich-Dün 2013, spring/early summer and late fall/winter were wet, but summer/early fall were dry.
-Spring was dry in Schorfheide-Chorin, followed by a wet early summer and a dry late summer, which led to an under average year in respect to precipitation.
 Generally, the reduced precipitation input on all plots satisfyingly reached the target values, both in 2012 and in 2013.
-The reduced reduced precipitation input of a provide the target input (deched red and erange lines in Fig. 4) herein around the target value. - input (dashed red and orange lines in Fig. 4) hovers around the target value (solid red line), depending on the monthly adaption of the roof cover.
+The reduced input (dashed red and orange lines in Fig. 4) hovered around the target value (solid red line), depending on the monthly adaption of the roof cover.
 The maximum applied roof coverage in 2012 and 2013 was 55 %.

-In total, 221 mm were reduced in the Schwäbische Alb sites in 2012 which resulted in an incoming precipitation under the roofs of 719 mm.
-In Hainich-Dün and Schorfheide-Chorin, 178 and 176 mm respectively were reduced (input under roof:

-Schorfheide-Chorin, 178 and 176 mm respectively were reduced (input under roof: 331 and 366 mm).
-In, 2013, incoming precipitation under the roof were 619, 366 and 346 mm for Schwäbische Alb, Hainich-Dün and Schorfheide-Chorin respectively, which hit the target values satisfyingly, even more, Schwäbische Alb and Schorfheide-Chorin had a reduction below the target (11 % for both sites) (Fig. 4).
+In total, 221 mm were excluded in the Schwäbische Alb sites in 2012 which resulted in an incoming precipitation under the roofs of 719 mm.
+In Hainich-Dün and Schorfheide-Chorin, 178 and 176 mm respectively were reduced (input under the roof: 331 and 366 mm).
+In 2013, incoming precipitation under the roof was 619, 366 and 346 mm for Schwäbische Alb, Hainich-Dün, and Schorfheide-Chorin respectively, which hit the target values satisfyingly; in addition, Schwäbische Alb and Schorfheide-Chorin had a reduction below the target (11 % for both sites) (Fig. 4).

-20 3.2 Roof effect on air temperature, air humidity and soil temperature
+3.2 Roof effect on air temperature, air humidity and soil temperature

 In general, roofing on experimental plots can promote changes of air temperature and humidity, due to alterations of radiation and ventilation (greenhouse effect).
-In fact, some authors actually used roofing setups in order to achieve higher mean temperatures, mainly as an effect of preventing the nocturnal emission of long wave radiation (e.g., Selsted et al., 2012).
-Because of the significant effects on growth, germination, the main roof and the neighboring main control subplot, we tested whether the roofing had a measureable effect on these variables.
-Air temperature and humidity were not affected by the roofing on none of the experimental sites (Fig. 5).
-The 15 min readings on control plot and under the roof are not significantly different (except plot HEW3) according to the Wilcoxon-Mann-Whitney rank sum test.
+In fact, some authors actually used roofing setups in order to achieve higher mean temperatures, mainly as an effect of preventing the nocturnal emission of longwave radiation (e.g., Selsted et al., 2012).
+Because elevation of air temperature and humidity has significant effects on growth, germination, transpiration and water uptake of plants, on microbial activity and on soil evaporation, we aimed at avoiding any alteration of air temperature and humidity as well as radiation.
+Based on the monitored air temperature, air humidity and soil temperature at the main roof and the neighboring main control subplot, we tested whether the roofing had a measurable effect on these variables.
+Air temperature and humidity were not affected by the roofing on any of the experimental sites (Fig. 5).
+The 15 min readings on the control plot and under the roof are not significantly different (except plot HEW3) according to the Wilcoxon-Mann-Whitney rank sum test.